Five Art Galleries you Should Visit in Havana

 With a diversity of curatorial profiles, at the initiative of the artists themselves or as prestigious institutions in the Cuban art promoting circuits, the art galleries in Havana live an expansion moment.
 They are a business strategy and, also, specific ways of conceiving and rethinking Cuban art.
-PanamericanWorld shows six galleries that illustrate the different paths of art commercialization in the Cuban capital.
+PanamericanWorld shows five art galleries that illustrate the different paths of art commercialization in the Cuban capital.

 Emerged in 1962, it still has the goal of promoting the visual arts of contemporary Cuban artists, with the difference that in the 20th century they exhibited works by Mariano Rodríguez and Wifredo Lam -then contemporaries-, and now they are by Roberto Fabelo and Carlos Quintana.
 They also bet on the the visual arts heterogeneity, from painting and sculpture to the audiovisual image, although they are more difficult to put on the art market.

 For Chrislie Pérez, main specialist of the gallery, it’s a global work, because in addition to the gallery’s space and functions, they have the Havana Auction (Subasta Habana) project, the only auction that exists in Cuba.

 “There, the work of avant-garde artists is marketed, those who are no longer contemporary artists.
 In that sense the gallery is very organic, because if from the exhibition we can work with the contemporaries, also from Havana Auction we do it with artists from previous generations.
 The auction was held until 2012, in 2014 a special edition was made, and since then it hasn’t been done physically.
 What we do is the online auction, which works all year”.

 How many exhibitions do you open per year?